nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/readme.md

-## Are you interested in contributing to the OpenCore?
-Please proceed to the [Learn Open Science GitHub](https://github.com/learnopenscience) and follow the instructions to submit an issue and join the discussion!
+# Contribute to the OpenCore!
+From July 25, 2022 through August 4, 2022, the community is invited to share their suggestions and make contributions to the OpenCore modules.
+If you are interested, you can either submit an [issue](https://github.com/learnopenscience/TOPS-OC1-ethos/issues/new/choose) or contribute via [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScPmtt6ehzIll8zNEk8aDbn0VDH2X6RNI8sET4QD6viVAdgPQ/viewform).
+The community will also be invited to view and comment on the module content and to test the resulting online curriculum prior to its general release date.
+More information on those processes to come!

-# Announcements
+## Past Announcements
 - 28 June 2022: AGU announces OpenCore [Leads](./OpenCore_leads.md)
 - 25 July 2022: Community Forum on the OpenCore